EmanuelJr/react-rubick/docs/README.md

 ### Providing `widgets`
 `widgets` prop of the dashboard component takes an object.
 A sample `widgets` object would look like below.
 This object holds all the widgets that could be used in the dashboard.
-All widget has a prop labeled as `layoutData` with row, column and widget index in layout.
+All widget has a prop labeled as `widgetData` with row, column and widget index in layout.

 ```javascript
 {